CLI

 Cross-validation

-Section titled “Cross-validation”The --cross flag validates that a mod’s fragments target valid slots in the host app:
+Section titled “Cross-validation”The --cross flag validates that a mod’s fills target valid slots in the host app:

-- Every fragment targets a slot that exists in the app manifest
+- Every fill targets a slot that exists in the app manifest

-- Every fragment’s format is in the slot’s
+- Every fill’s format is in the target slot’s

 Example